Antoine Galland: Translation of The Thousand and One Nights

 Galland had come across a manuscript of The Tale of Sindbad the Sailor in Constantinople during the 1690s and, in 1701, he published his translation of it into French.
 Its success encouraged him to embark on a translation of a fourteenth- or fifteenth-century Syrian manuscript (now known as the Galland Manuscript) of The Thousand and One Nights.
 The first two volumes of this work, under the title Mille et Une Nuits, appeared in 1704.
 The twelfth and final volume was published posthumously in 1717.

 He translated the first part of his work solely from the Syrian manuscript.
-In 1709 he was introduced to a Maronite Christian from Aleppo, Hanna Diab, who recounted fourteen more stories to Galland from memory.
+In 1709 he was introduced to a Maronite Christian from Aleppo, Hanna Diyab, who recounted in French fourteen more stories to Galland from memory.
 He chose to include seven of these tales in his version of the Nights.

 Mystery surrounds the origins of some of the most famous tales.
-For instance, there are no Arabic manuscripts of Aladdin and Ali Baba, the so-called "orphan tales", which pre-date Galland's translation.
-Galland had in turn heard these tales from the Syrian storyteller Hanna Diyab.
+For instance, there are no Arabic versions of Aladdin and Ali Baba (the so-called "orphan tales") which pre-date Galland's edition.
+Galland wrote down these tales from the words of Hanna Diyab.

 Galland also adapted his translation to the taste of the time.
 The immediate success the tales enjoyed was partly due to the vogue for fairy stories (French: contes de fées), which had been started in France in the 1690s by his friend Charles Perrault.
 Galland was also eager to conform to the literary canons of the era.
 He cut many of the erotic passages as well as all of the poetry.
 This caused Sir Richard Burton to refer to "Galland's delightful abbreviation and adaptation" which "in no wise represent(s) the eastern original."

 His translation was greeted with immense enthusiasm and had soon been translated into many other European languages: English (a "Grub Street" version appeared in 1706), German (1712), Italian (1722), Dutch (1732), Russian (1763), and Polish (1768).
 They produced a wave of imitations and the widespread 18th century fashion for oriental tales.
 As Jorge Luis Borges wrote:Another fact is undeniable.
 The most famous and eloquent encomiums of The Thousand and One Nights – by Coleridge, Thomas de Quincey, Stendhal, Tennyson, Edgar Allan Poe, Newman – are from readers of Galland's translation.
 Two hundred years and ten better translations have passed, but the man in Europe or the Americas who thinks of the Thousand and One Nights thinks, invariably, of this first translation.
 The Spanish adjective milyunanochesco [thousand-and-one-nights-esque] ... has nothing to do with the erudite obscenities of Burton or Mardrus and everything to do with Antoine Galland's bijoux and sorceries.